latex3/tagging-project/README.md

 place to  keep any more general topics or issues that cut across the different repositories in a single place.

-If an issue recorded here requires changes in the other repositories sub-issues can then be opened (by us) in those repositories and linked back, or, if such changes are confined to a single repository, the issue could be transferred there -- whatever is more appropriate.
+If an issue that is recorded here requires changes in the other repositories sub-issues can then be opened (by us) in those repositories and linked back, or, if such changes are confined to a single repository, the issue could be transferred there -- whatever is more appropriate.